michaelgrn/michaelgrn.github.io/_pubs/KidRec17-Challenges.md

 ---

 {: .citation}
 Michael D. Ekstrand.
 2017. ["Challenges in Evaluating Recommendations for Children"](#).
-In <cite>Proceedings of the 1st International Workshop on Children & Recommender Systems (KidRec) at RecSys 2017</cite>.
+In <cite>Proceedings of the 1st International Workshop on Children & Recommender Systems (KidRec 2017), co-located with ACM RecSys 2017</cite>.

 ## Abstract